Online Bachelors Degrees in Construction Management

 Online bachelor's degree programs in construction management are available in both fully online formats and hybrid formats, and some online programs may even require an internship.
 Construction managers may enter the field with a high school diploma and a significant number of years in the construction trade, but bachelor's degrees are becoming increasingly important for this occupation.
 Professional certification is not legally required for construction managers, but it may be helpful.

-Overview of an Online Bachelor's Degree Program in Construction Management
+Bachelor's Degree Program in Construction Management

 Combining engineering and design concepts with business management skills, an online bachelor's degree program in construction management prepares graduates to plan and coordinate commercial and residential construction projects.
 Emphasis is placed on technical construction fundamentals, legal issues within construction management, communications skills and administrative skills.
 A bachelor's degree program covers electrical and mechanical systems, construction safety management and building codes.
 Graduates should be able to analyze structural systems, use computer applications for engineering issues and apply field inspection techniques.